Baudonivia: Commentary

 Scholars have noted the thematic differences between the respective biographies of Venantius Fortunatus and Baudonivia.
-According to Professor Lynda L. Coon, Fortunatus depicts Radegund emphasizes her asceticism, while Baudonivia stresses her role as astute politician, her administrative achievements, and her traveling to collect relics and, most importantly, her efforts to gain a fragment of the True Cross from Byzantine Emperor Justin II.
+According to Professor Lynda L. Coon, Fortunatus's depiction of Radegund emphasizes her asceticism, while Baudonivia stresses her role as astute politician, her administrative achievements, and her traveling to collect relics and, most importantly, her efforts to gain a fragment of the True Cross from Byzantine Emperor Justin II.

 Fortunatus wrote his part as someone who knew Radegund on a personal level, whereas Baudonivia presented Radegund as a role model.
 Venantius focuses on the humble life of Radegund, dedicated to caring for the poor, those suffering from leprosy, and the most derelict.
 Having become a tenacious penitent, she lived in a state of sanctity.
-That of Baudovinia tells a completely different story, giving the image of an indomitable woman with great mental autonomy who also reserved her inexhaustible energy for recreational or culinary activities, and spent her time not only in prayer and penance, but also in intense political activity, kept quiet by Venantius.
+That of Baudonivia tells a completely different story, giving the image of an indomitable woman with great mental autonomy who also reserved her inexhaustible energy for recreational or culinary activities, and spent her time not only in prayer and penance, but also in intense political activity, kept quiet by Venantius.

 In the eleventh century, the abbesses of the Holy Cross convent were called to renegotiate their power.
 To maintain their challenged authority, they employed symbols of Radegund, based on the words of Baudonivia.
 Baudonivia herself inspired the artists creating stained-glass windows and manuscripts which decorated the abbey.